 12. Holiday World Theme Park & Splashin’ Safari – Santa Claus, IN

-As a family-owned theme/water park, Holiday World & Splashin’ Safari is a holiday-themed alternative to Disney World.
+As a family-owned theme/water park, Holiday World & Splashin’ Safari is a holiday-themed alternative for Disney World.
 Sections of the park include Christmas, Thanksgiving, the 4th of July, and Halloween.
 Also, highlights include two of the longest roller coasters in the world, two wave pools, Thunderbird, a launched wing coaster, and Santa Clause makes daily appearances!
 Finally, the park has been voted as the cleanest in the nation year after year.

 Where to Stay: Comfort Inn (from $103)